The Mgrublian Center for Human Rights

 Human Rights Task Forces

-Human Rights Task Forces are a great way to volunteer your time and get involved with the Center.
-Task Forces address current national and global human rights problems.
-Students choose the issues they wish to support and implement activities designed to achieve their group's mission locally as well as beyond the Claremont Colleges.
+In addition to the the Amnesty International chapter, the Center also supports student-led Human Rights Task Forces.
+Task Forces address current national and global human rights problems and are a great way to volunteer your time and get involved with the Center.
+Students choose the issues they wish to support and implement activities designed to achieve their group's mission locally as well as off campus.
 Task Forces engage in monitoring, research brief writing, education, fundraising, and networking with local, national, and international organizations.
-This year the Center is sponsoring the following human rights Task Forces:
+The Center is currently supporting the following Human Rights Task Forces:

 - Women’s Rights

 5C A Capella Group, The After School Specials, perform Til it Happens to You (Lady Gaga cover)